librasteve/Cromponent/README.md

 	    method all { %texts.values }

-	    method toggle is accessoble {
+	    method toggle is accessible {
 		    $!deleted = !$!deleted
 	    }